Spring Home Reset: Simple Ways to Refresh Your Home

 Small Shifts Go a Long Way

 The changes that make the biggest difference are the simplest, and those small shifts can alter the whole feeling of a space.
-You can see an example of this in my bedroom’s cozy corner.
+You can see an example of this when I changed out the pillow covers on our bed for spring.

 I keep blankets out all year-round (we have air conditioning), but in spring, I love to change out my throw pillow covers.
-I rotate artwork like this beautiful print from Etsy.
 And once the windows are open and fresh air starts moving through the house, everything feels different.

 That’s often all a spring home reset needs to be.